David Attenborough: Environment

 Attenborough and US President Barack Obama discuss the natural world at the White House (2015).

-During the COVID-19 pandemic, Attenborough advocated on behalf of the Zoological Society of London (ZSL) and its conservation efforts, which have been impacted by the economic fallout from the pandemic.
+During the COVID-19 pandemic, Attenborough advocated on behalf of the Zoological Society of London (ZSL) and its conservation efforts, which had been impacted by the economic fallout from the pandemic.
 In 2020 he was named as a member of the Earthshot Prize Council, an initiative of Prince William to find solutions to environmental issues.
 He is a patron of the Friends of Richmond Park and serves on the advisory board of BBC Wildlife magazine.

 Attenborough was initially sceptical about the human influence on climate change and stated that a 2004 lecture finally convinced him humans were responsible.
 He remained silent on the issue until 2006.
 Attenborough attended and spoke at COP26 as the "People's Advocate" for the event and urged world leaders to act to reduce emissions.
 He supported Glyndebourne in their successful application to obtain planning permission for a wind turbine in an Area of Outstanding Natural Beauty and gave evidence at the planning inquiry arguing in favour of the proposal.
 In his 2020 documentary film David Attenborough: A Life On Our Planet, Attenborough advocates for people to adopt a vegetarian diet or to reduce meat consumption to save wildlife, noting that "the planet can't support billions of meat-eaters."

+Prince Harry, Duke of Sussex, for Time magazine, summed up his life this way: "He has earned the world’s trust by simply showing us that our environment is worth appreciating.
+He didn’t demand our attention, but drew us in with the wonder of nature all the same."